oneapi-src/oneDNN/source/programming_model.rst

 ------

 *Tensor* is an abstraction for multidimensional input and output data needed in the execution of a compiled partition.
-A tensor contains a logical tensor and a data buffer.
+A tensor contains a logical tensor，an engine and a data handle.

-Framework integration code is responsible for managing the tensor’s lifecycle, e.g. free the resource allocated, when it is not used anymore.
+Users are responsible for managing the tensor’s lifecycle, e.g. free the resource allocated, when it is not used anymore.

 .. literalinclude:: code_snippets/tensor.hpp
    :language: cpp